 Any hope of getting your security deposit will likely require an attorney.
 It is difficult to tell what exactly happened from the facts you provided.
 Regarding security deposits - your landlord has 30 days from the termination of your lease return your security deposit minus any lawful deductions with a itemized list of those deductions.
 The 30 days doesn't begin to toll if you never give your landlord a forwarding address.

 If you landlord fails to return the deposit, you are entitle to double the amount wrongfully withheld and attorneys fees.
 From the limited facts, it appears that you may have left the property prior to your lease expiring.
 If that is the case you should be prepared for the landlord to assert a counter claim against you for the rent due for the months the property was vacant.

-I would definitely discuss the matter with an attorney.
-If you have any additional questions, please don't hesitate to contact me.
+If you have any questions, please feel free to contact me.

 Andrew A. Esposito